justbeingsniper/SwiftSQL/README.md

 ## License

 This project is currently unlicensed.
-You may add a `LICENSE` file for distribution terms.

 ---